TobitSoftware/chayns-components/src/react-chayns-textarea/README.md

-# Textarea-Component #
+# TextArea-Component #
-The Textarea-Component is part of the *chayns-components* package.
+The TextArea-Component is part of the *chayns-components* package.
 It can be installed via npm:

     npm install -S chayns-components@latest

-## Usage of the Textarea ##
+## Usage of the TextArea ##
 At first the component has to be imported:

 ```jsx